|BSE: N.A.||Sector: N.A.|

 |NSE: N.A.||ISIN Code: N.A.|

-1. The Board of Directors have pleasure in presenting the Annual Report together withAudited Balance Sheet and Profit and Loss Account of the Bank for the year ended 31stMarch 2016.
+1. The Board of Directors has pleasure in presenting the Annual Report together withAudited Balance Sheet and Profit and Loss Account of the Bank for the year ended 31stMarch 2019.

 3. Income Analysis

 3.1 Interest Income of the Bank decreased by Rs.2005.70 crore (11.38%) fromRs.17628.33 crore in the year 2017-18 to Rs.15622.63 crore in the year 2018-19 andInterest expenses decreased by Rs.2675.95 crore from Rs.
 12790.11 crore during thefinancial year 2017-18 to Rs.10114.16 crore during the year 2018-19.
 The Net InterestIncome recorded a growth of Rs.670.25 crore [13.85%] during the same period.